f5devcentral/f5-asm-lx/README.md

 4. Extension validate the import policy process and report back the results

-How to Use The Extension:
+How to Use The Extension:\r\n
-2. Create POST call to the extension URL "https://<bigipaddress>/mgmt/shared/workers/opt-policy"
+1. Create POST call to the extension URL "https://<bigipaddress>/mgmt/shared/workers/opt-policy"
-3. Include HTTP Headers: "Content-Type: application/json" and "Authorization: Basic xxxxxx"
+2. Include HTTP Headers: "Content-Type: application/json" and "Authorization: Basic xxxxxx"
-4. Include parameter "policyvcsname" point to the VCS policy URL and parameter "policyname" that indicate what will be the policy name.
+3. Include parameter "policyvcsname" point to the VCS policy URL and parameter "policyname" that indicate what will be the policy name.
-5. For Child policy type - add additional parameter "policyparentname" that refer to the parent policy name (Parent policy should be import or exist before importing child policy)
+4. For Child policy type - add additional parameter "policyparentname" that refer to the parent policy name (Parent policy should be import or exist before importing child policy)

 See import example below: